OpenGeoHub/SoilTypeMapping/README.md

 (KST).
-What somewhat adds to complexity of using soil classification is that many countries have their own classification systems (in a local language), but often national soil types can be **correlated to some international system** e.g. WRB or KST (Krasilnikov, Arnold, Marti, & Shoba, 2009).
+What somewhat adds to complexity of using soil classification is that many countries have their own classification systems (in a local language), but often national soil types can be **correlated to some international system** e.g. WRB or KST Verweij (2017).
 Correlation is not ideal and hence it is good to consider that one soil type in a local system could be translated to at least 2 or 3 soil types in the international (target) system.

 In this computational notebook we show how to globally map soil types, how to access the [predictions we